AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_ios.md

 // threadName: The name of a thread.
 The maximum length of a thread name is 64 characters.
 // messageId: The ID of a message, from which a thread is created.
 // parentId: The ID of a chat group where a thread resides.
-[[AgoraChatClient sharedClient].threadManager createChatThread:self.threadName messageId:self.message.message.messageId parentId:self.message.message.to completion:^(AgoraChatThread *thread, AgoraChatError *aError) {
+[[AgoraChatClient sharedClient].threadManager createChatThread:self.threadName messageId:self.message.messageId parentId:self.message.to completion:^(AgoraChatThread *thread, AgoraChatError *aError) {
     if (!aError) {

     } else {